roytang/blog/content/post/2020/01/2019-year-in-review/index.md

   * Fitbit activity: 1,766,878 steps, 1,378.15 km walked.
 Down from 1,820,053 steps, 1,419.64 km last year.
 Roughly a 3% drop.
 I've been a lot lazier about walking, especially when the weather is too hot or rainy, which happens quite often.
 Need to find a way to get around this.
   * Donuts eaten: 1.5, down from 4 last year.
 This is a ridiculous statistic to track, but I suppose the downtrend is good.
-  * Other countries visited: 1, 2 if you count the layover in South Korea.
-This year's [US trip](/tags/ustrip2019/) was totally unplanned.
   * Baptisms attended: 0 (down 1)
   * Weddings attended: 2 (up 2)
   * Wakes attended: 1 :(